 The sticky black stuff had also been there during the games of Ninja he'd played with his friends.
 The shuriken in those games of Ninja were heavier than the cardboard ones the village kids used, but much lighter than the ones used by the Academy.
-It was probably what threw his shuriken throwing off at the Academy, because he'd gotten too used to throwing them over the years, and the Academy shuriken were very unwieldy in comparison.
+It was probably what threw his shuriken throwing off at the Academy, because he'd gotten too used to throwing the lighter ones over the years and the Academy shuriken were very unwieldy in comparison.

 Running mazes had always been tricky.
 Rather than being like the ones in the puzzle books he'd seen Sakura-chan doing during her free time, the maze he was supposed to run through was always set up like a town, or a big house, or a fortress, and he had to get to the center and back out again without getting caught.
 Fortunately, his team was always there to help him win the game.